 ABOUT THE PALACE THEATRE

-The newly opened Palace Theatre in downtown Saint Paul will become every music-lover’s dream destination, hosting a wide array of contemporary music, comedy, and other live entertainment.
-With a 2,500-capacity split between an open, tiered, standing-room general admission floor, and a seated loge and balcony, the room fills a gaping hole in the Twin Cities’ music venues, with world-class sound and sightlines.
+Opened in March 2017, the Palace Theatre in downtown Saint Paul is becoming music-lover’s dream destination, hosting a wide array of contemporary music, comedy, and live entertainment.
+With a 2,400-capacity split between an open, tiered, standing-room general admission floor, and a seated loge and balcony, the room fills a gaping hole in the Twin Cities’ music venues, with world-class sound and sightlines.

 The Palace Theatre is located on West 7th Place, a pedestrian-only block in the heart of downtown Saint Paul near Mickey’s Diner, the Fitzgerald and Ordway Theatres, Rice Park, and many other landmarks.
 One of the core goals of this project is to enhance the vibrant downtown entertainment district.
 Expected to attract more than 100,000 people annually, the Palace Theatre will fill a need in the current entertainment venue market.